A CYPRIOT BACKGAMMON GAME

 EARLY VERSIONS OF THE GAME

-An early version of ‘Tavli’ went on to establish itself as a firm social and cultural favourite in the greater Eastern Mediterranean and the game is thought to have been introduced to Cyprus during Byzantine times when dice games enjoyed immense popularity.
-‘Tavli’ in its Cypriot context, is a direct descendant of all of these ancient games and the term ‘Tavli’ itself derives from the Greek word meaning ‘board’.
-Further variations of the game soon spread from the Eastern Mediterranean to Western Europe during the Middle Ages and it soon became a firm favourite amongst Western European nobility.
-French and English versions of the game were soon popularised, leading to diverse adaptations, which eventually culminated in the modern version of the game known today.
+An early backgammon version went on to establish itself as a firm social and cultural favourite in the greater Eastern Mediterranean during the Byzantine era.
+This led to further variations soon spreading to Western Europe during the Middle Ages.
+This form of the game became a firm favourite amongst Western European nobility.
+Further diverse adaptations of the game directly led to French and English versions later being popularised, eventually culminating in the modern version of the game known today.

 A GOOD FORM OF ENTERTAINMENT

-The game today can be said to be not only the desire for entertainment but also the need for general camaraderie between players.
-The game’s relevance and importance is often highlighted during national holidays, festivals, and even simple gatherings with the game often becoming a central activity, encouraging dialogue, laughter, and fierce competition.
 It is not uncommon to hear the sounds of rolling dice and clattering pieces resonating from several households, street coffee shops, and cafes throughout the day and most evenings in Cyprus.
-The game also plays an essential role in fostering social connections that bridge across generations and allow grandparents to teach grandchildren the intricacies of its strategy and its set moves.
+The game also plays an essential role in fostering social connections that bridge across generations.
+This allows grandparents to teach grandchildren the intricacies of its strategy and its set moves.

 3 MAIN VERSIONS OF THE GAME